Lawan tasks ECOWAS parliament on security, accountability in governance

 According to Lawan, job creation and the stimulation of multipliers needed for economic growth cannot be realised in view of the problems created by insecurity.

-Speaking yesterday in Abuja at the 2023 First Ordinary Session of the ECOWAS Parliament, the President of the Senate said, “The objectives of the ECOWAS parliament envisage a multileveled approach to development, which is why we consider matters of politics, economics, culture and social cohesion in our deliberations.
+Speaking on Monday in Abuja at the 2023 First Ordinary Session of the ECOWAS Parliament, the President of the Senate said, “The objectives of the ECOWAS parliament envisage a multileveled approach to development, which is why we consider matters of politics, economics, culture and social cohesion in our deliberations.

 “As I have always said, our ability to achieve these is a function of how well we reinforce our purpose, which is why the concern for ECOWAS protocol on the Free Movement of Persons and Goods will remain important.